demisto/content/Packs/GenericSQL/Integrations/GenericSQL/GenericSQL_description.md

    AS
    SELECT * FROM TABLE_NAME WHERE timestamp >= @timestamp order by timestamp"
    2. Make sure to add as parameters the fetch parameter.
-   3. The procedure should contain conditions on the fetch parameter.
-In the example provided, 'timestamp' is a fetch parameter.
+   3. The procedure should contain conditions on the fetch parameter: (In the example provided, 'timestamp' is a fetch parameter)
+      1. timestamp >= @timestamp or timestamp > @timestamp if timestamp is unique.
+      2. order by timestamp (asc).
    4. The fetch parameter should be the same as the column name, the limit is handled outside the query.
    5. Run ***sql-command*** with your new procedure provided in the query argument, in order to create your procedure.
    6. After creating the procedure, fill in 'Fetch events query' the value: 'EXEC *PROCEDURE_NAME*' with your procedure name.